-1. What figure did Isaiah use in describing Christ as the patient sufferer?
+What figure did Isaiah use in describing Christ as the patient Sufferer?
 Isa.
 53:7.

 Note.-"The priests and rulers, in great anxiety, urged their accusations against Him.
-Raising their voices, they declared, He is a traitor, a blasphemer. . .
+Raising their voices, they declared, He is a traitor, a blasphemer. . . .
+"He [Herod] now threatened Jesus, declaring repeatedly that he had power to release or to condemn Him.
 But no sign from Jesus gave evidence that He heard a word."-The Desire of Ages, page 730.